 PRE-DIAMPER CHURCHES OF ANGAMALY & THEIR FOUNDATION DATES

 According to the Catholic historians, St. George is the oldest church in Angamaly.
-The earliest record assigning a specific date of establishment for St. George church is the Vaidikapanachankam of 1902, where 450 AD is mentioned as the year of its foundation [Rakshaniyam 1902, p.
+However, the first written record assigning a specific date of establishment for the church is from the early 20th century only.
+The Vaidikapanachankam of 1902 has the date 450 AD as the year of foundation for St. George church [Rakshaniyam 1902, p.
 37-cited by Malekandathil, 2016].
-Reasons unknown, the establishment date was changed to 409 AD in the Panchankam of 1924 and it has remained the same thereafter [Rakshaniyam 1924, p.
+Reasons unknown, the date was changed to 409 AD in the Vaidikapanachankam of 1924 and thereafter it has remained the same [Rakshaniyam 1924, p.
 2].
 On the other hand, the Jacobites consider their church [St. Mary] to be the oldest and dates it to 409 AD as well [Varghese, 1991].
-Unfortunately, we have no source materials or other evidence available to validate how such early dates were arrived by both these factions.
+Unfortunately, we have no primary source materials or other evidence available to validate how such early dates are arrived by both factions.
 In the case of the St. Mary's Jacobite church, multiple 16th century documents [letters dated 1577-1580] attest its origin.
-The church was founded and administered by Archdeacon Giwarghis/Geevarghese (George) of the Christ (d.
-1584/85) with his own money and parental help [DI, Vol. X, pp. 853-854, 953; DI, Vol. XI, pp. 810, 833].
-The earliest reference is perhaps the letter dated 2nd January, 1576 written by the Raja Cochin to Pope Gregory XIII, where he mentions about the Archdeacon George's request for granting plenary indulgences for his church [Giamil, 1902, p.
-76; Malayalam translation in Angamaly and Thachil, 2002, p.
-54].
+The church dedicated to 'Our Lady of the Assumption' was founded and administered by Archdeacon Giwarghis/Geevarghese (George) of the Christ (d.
+1584/85 or 1591) with his own money and parental help [DI, Vol. X, pp. 853-854, 953; DI, Vol. XI, pp. 810, 833].
+The earliest reference is perhaps the letter dated 2nd January, 1576 written by the Raja of Cochin, Keshava Rama Varma to Pope Gregory XIII, where he mentions about the Archdeacon George's request for granting plenary indulgences for his church [Giamil, 1902, p.
+76].
+In the letter he mentions that the church was recently built in honour of the Assumption in the month of August, which could be 15th August 1575, the feast day of Assumption of Blessed Virgin Mary.
 George of the Christ was appointed as the Archdeacon by Chaldean Bishop Mar Joseph in 1562; and Bishop of Palayur and Suffragan Bishop of Angamali in 1566 by Patriarch Abd Ishu [DI, Vol. VII, pp. 703-705; for more details, see Malekandathil, 2016, pp. 138-139].
 Therefore, it is safe to assume that St. Mary's church was established somewhere in the mid-1570s.
-The feast of the assumption of Virgin Mary was celebrated in this church [Iglesia de N. Señora de la Assumption or Church of Our Lady of Assumption] in 1578 with great solemnity [DI, Vol. XI, pp. 287-288.
-See also DI, Vol. X, p.
+The feast of the assumption of Virgin Mary was celebrated in this church [Iglesia de N. Señora de la Assumption or Church of Our Lady of Assumption] in 1577 and 1578 with great solemnity [DI, Vol. XI, pp. 287-288, 810; DI, Vol. X, p.
+953].
+The Church was beautifully decorated with branches and the altar elegantly adorned during the Feast of Assumption says Jesuit missionary Fr.
+Francisco Dionisio in the Annual Letter of 1577 [DI, Vol. X, p.
 953].

 St. Mary/St. George Church and Chapel, Catholic [Old vs New]

-According to Paulinus [1794] all three churches in Angamaly were destroyed by Tippu Sultan’s army [1789-90], but Hosten [1924] records a tradition of St. Hormis being spared due to the interference of the pregnant wife of a Hindu Panikar named Iringalapilly [Tanima, 2008, p.
-68].
+One of the first to record Tippu's atrocities against Christians of Kerala was Paulinus and according to him all three churches in Angamaly were destroyed.
+Paulinus in his 'India Orientalis Christiana' [1794, p.
+179] states: "Tippu's anger flared when he crossed the border and reached Angamali [Angamaly] east of Ambalacate [Ambazhakkad].
+Two churches of the Catholics [St. George and St. Hormis], the churches of Schismatics [non-Romo Syrians], the seminary and the houses were mercilessly attacked" [English Translation].
+It must be noted that Paulinus left Kerala by March, 1789 before Tippu's invasion, but he obtained this information from a letter written by Bishop Aloysius Mary of Jesus, Vicar Apostolic of Verapoly, dated March 23, 1791.
 Scottish Theologian, Rev. Claudius Buchanan of the Church of England who visited Angamaly in 1806 finds the Archbishop’s Residence and all the other public buildings destroyed.
 In a letter dated 24 December, 1806, he writes: “When Tippoo waged war with the king of Travancore, in 1791, he sent detachments in every direction to destroy the Christian churches, and particularly the ancient edifices at Angamalee.
 Two thousand men penetrated into the mountains, and were directed to the place by the sound of its bells.
 They sprung a mine under the altar walls of each church, and the inhabitants who had fled to the higher mountains witnessed the explosion.
 But the walls of the grand front being five feet and a half thick, (1 measured them yesterday), they did not attempt to demolish them for want of powder” [Pearson, 1837, pp. 255-256].
 The condition was still the same even a decade after Buchanan’s visit, when Thomas Fanshaw Middleton, Bishop of Calcutta was at Angamaly in October 1816.
 His account is more detailed and to quote the full text: “A still more deplorable spectacle was exhibited at Angamale (about four miles distant), once the residence of the Syrian bishops, and able to boast of three venerable and handsome churches.
 These were all laid in ruins by the barbarians of the Mysore; and two of them still remain in a state of miserable dilapidation.
 The only one which has been at all completely repaired is that of St George.
 It has been restored with scrupulous attention to the ancient style of architecture.
 The roof is well covered in, but only with cajan; the chancel has been provided with a handsome ceiling, arched and fretted in the former manner; and the walls are decorated with a great variety of paintings.
 Of the church of St Mary's, which is of great antiquity, nothing was left standing but the side walls: and the poor Christians have raised a cajan roof over what was the chancel, and there they still perform divine service.
 The third church is dedicated to a saint and martyr, called Ramban Oormeez, and is supposed to be the oldest of the three; and its pretensions are partly supported by an arch and font at the west end, whose appearance and style bespeak a very remote antiquity.
 The chancel of this church remains in a very ruinous condition” [Webb Le Bas, 1831, Vol. 1, pp. 310-311].
-We don’t know which church in Angamaly had a grand front that Buchanan measured 5 ½ feet, but apparently all of them faced Tippu’s wrath.
-Angamaly and Thachil [2002, pp. 183-184] believe that the church destroyed by Tippu is the one whose façade was existing in front of the cemetery entrance [i.e. the old St. George chapel] and not the nearby church [i.e. the old St. Mary’s church where stands the current Nithyaradhana chapel].
-It must be noted that in 1758, as reported by Anquetil-Du Perron, both the church [St. Mary] and chapel [St. George] were shared by the Catholics and the Jacobites.
-Angamaly and Thachil [2002, pp. 184] give the following dimensions for the church destroyed by Tippu Sultan: Church- 21 ft. wide by 71 ft. long; Façade [Mukhavaram]-34 ft. high by 4 ft.
-2 in. wide; and Aanavathil [main western entrance of the Church] 11 ft. high by 5½ ft. thick.
+Hosten [1924] reports of a tradition of St. Hormis being spared due to the interference of the pregnant wife of a Hindu Panikar named Iringalapilly [Tanima, 2008, p.
+68].

 Photographs: March, 2017ABBREVIATIONS